coderforlife/pyjvm/README.md

     cls = java.lang.Object[:]  # equivilent of the Java code Class<Object[]> cls = Object[].class

-**Note:** when using `dir` on Java arrays, only the methods defined in `java.lang.Object` show up, all of the methods and fields listed above must be used directly without introspection.
+**Note:** when using `dir` on Java arrays, only the methods defined in `java.lang.Object` show up, all of the methods and fields listed above must be used directly without introspection

+**Note:** most array methods will automatically release the GIL if the array is large enough

 Other Methods